d-carrigg/BinWips/ReadMe.md

 # BinWips

+:construction: Warning: This repository is still under construction, see the TODO List at the bottom to make sure the features you want are complete​

 Binary Written in PowerShell.
 Convert `.ps1` files to executables with sensible defaults.
 You can use the built in parameters to customize output to the fullest extent.
 Including complete control over the generated `.cs`, `.exe` files and any additional resources.
 You can also generate .NET libraries (`.dll`s) which can be consumed by other .NET applications.
 Compilation targets include any valid platform for `.NET` application including `x86`,`x64` and MSIL (`Any CPU`).

 ## Getting Started